-Sign into the Schools Center.
+1. Sign into the Schools Center.
 Choose: Upload state tournament program photos.

 NOTE: Only your administrative staff has access to this link.

-2. YOU WILL NOT NEED TO DO THIS STEP FOR BASS FISHING.
-GO TO #3.
-Add administrators and coaches.
-Add a new administrator or Choose: You will want to do this before adding team photos.
-(If vour sport/activity include does not administrators or coaches program, you can skip this step and start uploading your team photo.)
-Follow the step-by-step instructions, making sure the photos and that you save information.
-Do not use all capital

-- 3. Upload your team photo.
-Choose: The Edit button that corresponds with your sport/activity. - a.
+3. Upload your team photo.
+Choose:

+The Edit button that corresponds with your sport/activity.

+a.
 Following the instructions upload your team photo.
-Save changes. - b.
+Save changes.

+b.
 Assign staff members.
 Use the pull down menus to assign staff members to be included in this program.
 Save changes to staff assignments.
-(If no administrators or coaches are included in the program, you can skip this step.) - c.
+(If no administrators or coaches are included in the program, you can skip this step.)

+c.
 Add your cutlines.
 List individuals (first and last name) in each row.
 Do not use all capital letters.
 Do not include numbers, year in school, etc. Please use the following to designate supervisors in the photo: Head Coach John Smith, Asst.
 Coach Billy Bob.
-Save changes to cutlines. - 4.
-Go to School Photos Menu.
+Save changes to cutlines.

+4. Go to School Photos Menu.
 Check to make sure you have included all photos and cutlines for this sport/activity.
 If everything is correct, you can exit the Schools Center.
 Make sure that you have completed all other state final information for the program.

-If you have any questions, please call Laura Hennings - 309-663-6377 or email lhennings@ihsa.org.
+If you have any questions, please call Kurt Gibson - 309-663-6377 or email kgibson@ihsa.org.

-Photos are due by midnight Friday, May 14, 2021.
+Photos are due by midnight Friday, May 13, 2022.